-The record books show Sam Mele as born January 21, 1923, at Astoria, Long Island, New York.
+The record books show Sam Mele was born on January 21, 1923, in Astoria, in the New York City Borough of Queens.
 He was really born a year earlier, in 1922.
-“I’ll tell you why,” he confides. ”I had two uncles in the major leagues [Tony and Al Cuccinello.]
+“I’ll tell you why,” he confided. ”I had two uncles in the major leagues [Tony and Al Cuccinello].
 They told me cheat a year on your age because you’ll last a year longer in the big leagues.
 So I did.”
 The tradition is a venerable one.
-The Cuccinellos are his only major league relatives; Sam was well aware of Dutch Mele, but there was no relation.
+The Cuccinellos were his only major-league relatives; Sam was well aware of Dutch Mele, but there was no relation.
 Sam’s mother, Anna, was a Cuccinello and the two were her brothers; Anna herself was born in Avellino, Italy, as was Sam’s father, Antonio.
 They met in America.

-Sam’s oldest brother, Dominic, played first base for Erie, but was the only other one in the family to play baseball.
+Sam’s oldest brother Dominick played first base for Erie, but was the only other one in the family to play baseball.
+Dominick also played for Bradford in the PONY League and Charleston in the Middle Atlantic League.
 “We had four boys and three of us would sleep in one bed, my older brother in the other because he had a job.
 My mother would want him to get his rest.
 So we three guys had to sleep in the one bed.
 He ended up as a mailman in the office.”

 Mele entered the Navy’s V-12 program, signing up as a Marine.
 He was sent to train at Yale, and played baseball there under Red Rolfe.
-The club had a 14-1 record, but as far as going to classes … that wasn’t his strong suit.
+He remembers the club having a 14-1 record, though one can’t find such a record, but as far as going to classes … that wasn’t his strong suit.
 “Finally the teachers said to me, ‘Look, you’re either going to play ball or you’re going to go to class.’
 I was there about four months and they shipped me out to California, and I played on the Marine Corps team out there.
-We had no-name guys on the team, and we used to play against DiMaggio, Walter Judnich, and against the Navy with Barney McCosky, Rizzuto, all those big name guys.”
+We had no-name guys on the team, and we used to play against DiMaggio, Walter Judnich, and against the Navy with Barney McCosky, Rizzuto, all those big-name guys.”
 He served from July 1943 to very early 1946.

-He was first formally signed by the Red Sox in 1946, watched their first homestand from the press box and was sent out to Louisville.
-“I think my first game in Minneapolis, I went 4-for-6, but being a young player in that league -- Triple A -- I guess I had a lot to learn about the pitchers.
+Mele was formally signed by the Red Sox in 1946, watched their first homestand from the press box and was sent out to Louisville.
+“I think my first game in Minneapolis, I went 4-for-6, but being a young player in that league – Triple-A – I guess I had a lot to learn about the pitchers.
 [He hit .226 in 53 at-bats.]
 Then they sent me to Scranton, and I got the Most Valuable Player award in that league.
 I had a hell of a year down there.
 There must have been about seven of us that went to the big leagues that year.”
-Mele hit .342 with Scranton, leading the league, ranking first with 154 hits, 226 total bases, and 18 triples.
+Mele hit .342 with Scranton, leading the league, ranking second with 154 hits, and with 226 total bases, including 18 triples.

-In December, the Sox traded for lefthanded batter Stan Spence and it was thought that he and Mele might platoon.
+In December 1947 the Sox traded for left-handed batter Stan Spence and it was thought that he and Mele might platoon.
 Joe McCarthy took over as manager in 1948, and his relationship with Mele got off to a difficult beginning in spring training.
-“I’m taking batting practice and I had a style like Joe DiMaggio -- not that I hit like him, but a wide stance, short stride … and this voice behind the cage -- I’d never met McCarthy -- says, ‘How’re you going to hit like that?’
+“I’m taking batting practice and I had a style like Joe DiMaggio – not that I hit like him, but a wide stance, short stride … and this voice behind the cage – I’d never met McCarthy – says, ‘How’re you going to hit like that?’
 I’m saying to myself, well, shit, I just hit .302.
 I get out and he calls me over and says, ‘You have to have your feet closer together, and take a long stride.’
 Well, you know, Joe McCarthy, with all those winning teams, he must know what he’s saying.
 So I tried that and goddammit, I could never get back to my old style.
-I went to New York after that to play and Tommy Henrich -- I’ll never forget it -- says, ‘What the hell are you doing with your batting style?’
+I went to New York after that to play and Tommy Henrich – I’ll never forget it – says, ‘What the hell are you doing with your batting style?’
 And I told him what had happened.
 He says, ‘Goddammit, you were a good-looking hitter.
 I don’t know why the hell they would change you.’”